-Unless exempt as specified in Section III herein, or already included in an application before this Commission for a CPCN, an electric public utility desiring to build power line or substation facilities in this state for immediate or eventual operation between 50 kV and 200 kV or substations for immediate or eventual operation over 50 kV, shall file for a permit to construct not less than nine 18 months prior to the date of a required decision by the Commission unless the Commission authorizes a shorter period because of exceptional circumstances.
-An application for a permit to construct shall comply with the Commission's Rules of Practice and Procedure No. 2 through 8 and 15 through 17.
+Unless exempt as specified in Section III herein, or already included in an application before this Commission for a CPCN, an electric public utility desiring to build power line or substation facilities in this state for immediate or eventual operation between 50 kV and 200 kV or substations for immediate or eventual operation over 50 kV, shall file for a permit to construct not less than 18 months prior to the date of a required decision by the Commission unless the Commission authorizes a shorter period because of exceptional circumstances.
+An application for a permit to construct shall comply with the Commission's Rules of Practice and Procedure.

 - 1. The application for a permit to construct shall also include the following: - a.
 A description of the proposed power line or substation facilities, including the proposed power line route; proposed power line equipment, such as tower design and appearance, heights, conductor sizes, voltages, capacities, substations, switchyards, etc., and a proposed schedule for authorization, construction, and commencement of operation of the facilities. - b.
-A map of the proposed power line routing or substation location showing populated areas, parks, recreational areas, scenic areas, and existing electrical transmission or power lines within 300 1,000 feet of the proposed route or substation. - c.
+A map of the proposed power line routing or substation location showing populated areas, parks, recreational areas, scenic areas, and existing electrical transmission or power lines within 1,000 feet of the proposed route or substation. - c.
 Reasons for adoption of the power line route or substation location selected, including comparison with alternative routes or locations, including the advantages and disadvantages of each. - d.
 A listing of the governmental agencies with which proposed power line route or substation location reviews have been undertaken, including a written agency response to applicant's written request for a brief position statement by that agency.
 (Such listing shall include The Native American Heritage Commission, which shall constitute notice on California Indian Reservation Tribal governments.)
 In the absence of a written agency position statement, the utility may submit a statement of its understanding of the position of such agencies. - e.
-A PEA or equivalent information on the environmental impact of the project in accordance with the provisions of CEQA and this Commission's Rules of Practice and Procedure 17.1 and 17.3 2.4 and 2.5.
+A PEA or equivalent information on the environmental impact of the project in accordance with the provisions of CEQA and this Commission's Rules of Practice and Procedure 2.4 and 2.5.
 If a PEA is filed, it may include the data described in Items a through d above. - f.
-The above information requirements notwithstanding, an application for a permit to construct need not include either a detailed analysis of purpose and necessity, a detailed estimate of cost and economic analysis, a detailed schedule, or a detailed description of construction methods beyond that required for CEQA compliance. - g.
-A detailed explanation of the project objectives and a detailed statement of the estimated direct costs of the proposed facilities, including materials, labor, overhead, and AFUDC. - No later than 30 days after the filing of the application for a permit to construct, the CACD Energy Division shall review it and notify the utility in writing of any deficiencies in the information and data submitted in the application.
-Thereafter, within 30 days, the utility shall correct any deficiencies or explain in writing to the CACD Energy Division when it will be able to correct the deficiencies or why it is unable to do so.
-Upon correction of any deficiencies in the application, the CACD Energy Division shall determine whether CEQA applies, and if so, whether a Negative Declaration or an EIR must be prepared, and the process required by CEQA and the Commission's Rules of Practice and Procedure 17.1 2.4 & 2.5 will be followed.
-If the Commission finds that a project properly qualifies for an exemption from CEQA, the Commission will grant the permit to construct.
+A detailed explanation of the project objectives and a detailed statement of the estimated direct costs of the proposed facilities, including materials, labor, overhead, and AFUDC. - 2.
+No later than 30 days after the filing of the application for a permit to construct, the Energy Division shall review it and notify the utility in writing of any deficiencies in the information and data submitted in the application.
+Thereafter, within 30 days, the utility shall correct any deficiencies or explain in writing to the Energy Division when it will be able to correct the deficiencies or why it is unable to do so.
+Upon correction of any deficiencies in the application, the Energy Division shall determine whether CEQA applies, and if so, whether a Negative Declaration or an EIR must be prepared, and the process required by CEQA and the Commission's Rules of Practice and Procedure 2.4 & 2.5 will be followed.